Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box Randomized PIT for Small Depth +-Regular Circuits

 \section{Black-Box Randomized PIT for Small Depth +-Regular Circuits}

 In this section, we present an efficient randomized black-box polynomial identity testing (PIT) algorithm for polynomials computed by small-depth $+$-regular circuits.
 The main result of this section is the following theorem. \begin{theorem} Let $f$ be a non-commutative polynomial of degree $D$ over $X=\{x_1,\ldots,x_n\}$, computed by a $+$-regular circuit of size $s$ and depth $d$.
-We denote the number of addition (i.e., $\sum$) layers in the circuit by $d^+$.
 Then, $f\not\equiv 0$ if and only if $f$ is not identically zero on $\mathbb{M}_{N}(\mathbb{F})$, where $N=s^{O(d^2)}$ and $|\F|$ is sufficiently large. \end{theorem}